-- 13. Infant monitors may only be used in separate sleeping rooms for infants under the following conditions: - a.
-The sound monitoring equipment is able to pick up the sounds of all sleeping infants. - b.
-The receiver of the sound monitoring equipment is actively monitored by staff at all times. - c.
-All sleeping infants must be physically observed at least every ten (10) minutes by a staff member. - d.
+- 13. Infant monitors must be used in separate sleeping rooms for infants, unless qualified staff remain in the room with sleeping infants at all times.
+When monitors are used, the following conditions must be met: - a.
+The sound monitoring equipment is able to pick up the sounds of all sleeping infants; - b.
+The receiver of the sound monitoring equipment is actively monitored by staff at all times; - c.
+All sleeping infants must be physically observed at least every ten (10) minutes by a staff member; and, - d.
 Sound monitoring equipment must be regularly checked to ensure it is working correctly. - 14.
-After December 31, 2015, separate sleep rooms must be prohibited in new construction, change of governing body and change of capacity in child care centers. - 15.
+After December 31, 2015, separate sleep rooms are prohibited in new construction, change of governing body and change of capacity in child care centers. - 15.
 Infants who fall asleep in a car safety seat, bean bag chair, bouncy seat, infant seat, swing, jumping chair, play pen or play yard, highchair, chair, sofa, adult futon, adult bed or other piece of equipment not approved for sleep must immediately be moved to their approved sleep area and placed on their back to sleep. - 16.
 Cribs must be used for sleeping, not extended play or confinement. - 17.
 Children who are awake must not be confined for more than fifteen (15) minutes at a time to cribs, playpens, swings, high chairs, infant seats, or other equipment that inhibits freedom of movement.
 Children who are actively eating may be in a high chair or other approved feeding equipment for longer than fifteen (15) minutes.
 Children must be moved away from the feeding location once feeding is complete. - 18.
 If music is played in the infant sleep area, the music must not be played at a loud volume that would prevent infants from being heard by staff.
 Music equipment must not be placed under a crib or within three (3) feet of the sleeping infant. - 19.
 Supervised tummy time must be offered to infants one month of age or older up to twenty to thirty (20-30) minutes per day.
 If the infant falls asleep during tummy time, immediately place him/her on their back in approved sleeping equipment. - 20.
 When staff place infants in approved sleeping equipment for sleep, they must check to ensure that the temperature in the room is comfortable for a lightly clothed adult, check the infants to ensure that they are comfortably clothed (not overheated or sweaty), and that bibs, necklaces, and garments with ties or hoods are removed.
 Clothing sacks or other clothing designed for sleep must be used in lieu of blankets if needed for additional warmth. - 21.
 Infants must not be placed to sleep in the same crib or futon as another infant or child, and must never sleep with an adult in a bed, on a couch, or in any other setting or manner. - D. The facility must have a policy on the protection of infants from second hand smoke.